Absorption law: Lattices

+Logic

 In classical logic, and in particular Boolean algebra, the operations OR and AND, which are also denoted by $\scriptstyle \lor$ and $\scriptstyle \land$, satisfy the lattice axioms, including the absorption law.
 The same is true for intuitionistic logic.

+Non-examples

 The absorption law does not hold in many other algebraic structures, such as commutative rings, e.g. the field of real numbers, relevance logics, linear logics, and substructural logics.
 In the last case, there is no one-to-one correspondence between the free variables of the defining pair of identities.